SciMed/style-guide/README.md

 * Use factories rather than fixtures
 * Use linting with FactoryGirl
 * Use `described_class` rather than the class name inside the top-level describe block. [see example](samples/specs/described_class.md)
+* Avoid redefining major parts of the application in tests.
+For example, don't re-define Rails.development?

 #### What to test
 * Test all possible paths, including edge cases.